 In addition to his two-decade banking career, Harding has had a life-long affinity for writing.
 He began with essays and letters to the editors in high school and later founded JaxPoliticsOnline, a blog focused on politics in Northeast Florida.
 After breaking numerous local stories, Harding joined the Florida Times-Union full-time as the paper's business and politics columnist.
 While with the Times-Union, Harding began the widely-acclaimed "Florida Morning" blog that was the first-of-its-kind daily digest of Florida politics.
 Harding received numerous awards during his journalism career, including Sunshine State Awards for "Broken Trust" and "Secret Agent."
 During his tenure with the Times-Union, Harding served as a political commentator for First Coast News, the Jacksonville affiliates of ABC and NBC, and WJCT, the local NPR affiliate.

 After a short stint in local government, Harding re-joined the banking industry in the fall of 2011.
-He has served in volunteer and leadership capacities for a number of local nonprofit organizations, including United Way of Northeast Florida, the Cathedral Arts Project and One Spark.
-He currently serves on the board of directors of JAX Chamber, JAX BIZ, Operation New Hope and as an appointed member of the Jacksonville Planning Commission.
+He has served in leadership capacities for a number of local nonprofit organizations, including the Jacksonville Planning Commission, and the board of directors of the Cathedral Arts Project, One Spark, JAX Chamber, and Operation New Hope.
+He currently serves on the board of the Jacksonville Humane Society and JAX BIZ.

 These days, Harding writes for personal enjoyment.
-He lives in Jacksonville's historic Springfield neighborhood with his family.
+He lives in Jacksonville's historic Springfield neighborhood.